treapster/crossposter/README.md

 # Crossposter
 This bot can crosspost vk posts to telegram groups, chats or direct messages.
-Send `/add vk.com/group @channel` and any new posts from the group will duplicate to channel with pictures, documents, audios and reposts.
-Videos are coming soon.
+Send `/add vk.com/group @channel` and any new posts from the group will duplicate to channel with pictures, documents, audios, videos and reposts.
 If you use `me` instead of channel username it will send updates to you.
 Use `/ls` and `/del` to manage your subscriptions.
 Try it yourself on [telegram](https://t.me/vkcrosspostbot).
 # Dependencies